Road State Inference via Channel State Information: INTRODUCTION

+Our approach takes advantage of the radio propagation characteristics of vehicular networks.
 A transmitted wireless signal travels over multiple paths reflected from the surfaces.
 In vehicular networks, reflectors are mostly vehicles on a road and the channel state is shaped by the traffic conditions.
-The idea in our approach is to infer the traffic conditions on the road based on the channel frequency response.
-We use supervised learning algorithms since a structured model-based mapping between the traffic conditions and the channel frequency response (CFR) values are extremely difficult due to the many possible traffic conditions.
-We use a ray-tracing simulator and a traffic simulator in conjunction to simulate the wireless propagation for an urban scenario since there is no available signal level data collected under a variety of traffic conditions.
+The idea in our approach is to infer the traffic conditions on the road based on the channel state information, specifically the channel frequency response (CFR).
+We use supervised learning algorithms since a structured model-based mapping between the traffic conditions and the channel frequency response values is extremely difficult due to many possible traffic conditions.
+Unfortunately, there is no available signal-level data collected under a variety of traffic conditions to train the machine learning algorithms.
+To solve this problem, we use a ray-tracing simulator and a traffic simulator in conjunction to simulate the wireless propagation for a four-lane road.
 We first train the machine learning algorithms with the obtained simulation data and evaluate the performance of the proposed approach.
-Subsequently, we conduct real-world experiments at an intersection.
-Specifically, we collect DSRC messages from a static receiver and a moving vehicle transmitted using our software-defined radio and evaluate the performance with the experimental data.
+Subsequently, we conduct DSRC-based V2I experiments in a real vehicular network at an intersection.
+Specifically, we collect signal phase and timing (SPaT) messages broadcast by a real roadside unit (RSU).
+The messages have been collected from a static receiver and a moving vehicle using our software-defined radio, and we evaluate the performance with the collected experimental data.

-In this work, we divide the traffic conditions into two groups (light and heavy traffic) to predict traffic intensities and estimate the number of vehicles on a road.
-We have achieved 96.3\% classification accuracy on the simulation data and 87.6\% accuracy on the experimental data for the traffic intensity prediction problem.
-Furthermore, we have estimated the number of vehicles with a mean absolute error (MAE) of 4.80 vehicles and WMAPE of 10.7\% on a four-lane road in the simulations, and with a mean absolute error of 0.83 vehicles and WMAPE of 19.7\% on a two-lane road in the real-world experiments.
-Datasets are available at \cite{dataset} to promote transparency in the literature.
+Operational conditions in a traffic stream are characterized by quantitative measures specified in the highway capacity manual \cite{manual2000highway}.
+The highway capacity manual defines six levels of service (LOS), from letter A to F, for the density of traffic in terms of passenger cars per kilometer per lane while LOS A represents the best operating conditions and LOS F represents the worst conditions.
+Our approach estimates the LOS with over 80\% classification accuracy on both the simulation data and the experimental data.
+We have estimated the number of vehicles with a mean absolute error (MAE) of 2.74 vehicles on a four-lane road in the simulations, and with a mean absolute error of 0.93 vehicles on a two-lane road in the real-world experiments.
+The main contribution of this paper can be summarized as: